inveniosoftware/docs-invenio-rdm/docs/install/index.md

 Checkout the [Deploy Guide](../deployment/index.md) if you are looking for a guide on how to deploy InvenioRDM to a server infrastructure.

-!!! info "Project status"
-    **InvenioRDM is NOT suitable for production use yet.** We expect to release the first Long-Term Support (LTS) release of InvenioRDM in July 2021.
-Until then, we are making a new major-version release every month with breaking changes.
-    For more information, see our [project roadmap](https://inveniosoftware.org/products/rdm/roadmap/).

 ## Quick start

 #### [1.
 Install CLI tool](cli.md)